 Nearly two decades before America met Coach Taylor, Tyra Collette and Tim Riggins thanks to a TV series on NBC, author Buzz Bissinger shone a spotlight on the world of Texas high school football in Friday Night Lights: A Town, a Team, and a Dream.
 The photography for the book, which chronicles the 1988 season of the Permian High School Panthers football team in Odessa, Texas, was shot by Robert Clark, then in his early 20s.

-After catching up with Clark, we asked him to fill us in on the back-stories that attend a dozen pictures from the new book.
-Here’s what he had to say.
+After catching up with Clark last year, we asked him to fill us in on the back-stories that attend a dozen pictures from the book.
+Here’s what he told us.

 Coach Gaines giving his pregame speech to the team before a crucial game against Midland Lee.